cfpb/design-system/docs/pages/iconography.md

   ### Scale

   Icons should be scaled relative to the size of neighboring text.
-Icons will be automatically sized to match neighboring text when they sit within the same HTML element as that text.
-Otherwise, the icon must be manually scaled relative to the size of neighboring text.
+This setting is built into our code and happens automatically, provided that the icon is within the same parent element as the text.
+If the icon sits outside of the text’s parent element scaling must be applied manually but the icon should still be scaled relative to the size of the text.\

   Code example:\